calvin-cs262-fall2020-teamD/freetime-project/README.md

 # freetime-project

-Team members: David Sen, Ryan Vreeke, Michelle Ferdinands, Caleb Hursh, Caleb Vredevoogd, Michael Sisko
+Team members: David Sen, Ryan Vreeke, Michelle Ferdinands, Caleb Hursh, Caleb Vredevoogd, and Michael Sisko

 # Vision Statement

-  Students have busy schedules, and finding a time to hang out in the midst of classes, jobs, homework, and other obligations can be frustrating, especially when everybody just throws out the times they’re free in a chat.
-But despite crazy schedules, college students are itching for social interaction amidset a social isolating pandemic.
-The core purpose of this app is to simplify this process.
-Everybody involved can input the times they’re free into a user-friendly GUI, and the app will spit back the overlapping times (and/or the next best time if there isn’t any overlap).
-This can be done in something like Google Calendar already, but that involves a lot of inputting data and sharing editing access with the right people, all of which becomes more and more of a hassle the more individuals are involved.
+  Students have busy schedules, and finding freetime between classes, jobs, and other obligations can be frustrating.
+Especially when everyone is sending their avaialable times in the chat.
+Despite crazy schedules, students are itching for social interaction amidst a socially isolating pandemic.
+The core intention of this app is to simplify this process of meeting.
+Students can input the times they are free into a user-friendly GUI.
+The app will then return the overlapping times or the next best time, in the event of no overlap.
+This is possible through Google Calendar, but it requires more work and hassle than is desirable for those involved.

-  Beyond that, another goal is to bring people together for activities, and we accomplish this by allowing users to entire their preferred activities.
-Oftentimes your whole friend group isn’t available or up for a specific activity, but one or two of you really want to still do something.
-Using the inputed free time, the app can alert you of similar activities other people are doing during that time.
-We will have general categories but if the user wants to be more specific, they can.
-You can also choose various privacy options to keep names out of it or have an altogether private event.
+  Another goal is to bring people together for activities.
+This can be achieved by allowing users to set an event type, some basic examples may include study-sessions, game-nights, workouts, etc. This feature can help to address the issue of diversified interests within a friend-group.
+Using the overlapping freetime, this app can also alert you of other similar events that you may be interested in.
+We plan to have generic categories, but we will also make custom event tags available to the user.
+In the case of private events we may additionally implement an event scope limiter, which allows the user to hide an event from public access.